Zaalbear/desafio_xlow_1_barcellos/README.md

 - *Fonts*: The fonts used in the project are "Roboto" and "Roboto Slab," both provided by Google Fonts.
 - *Icons*: The icons used in the project are all provided by Google Icons.
-- *Images*: The images used in the project are copyright-free and are provided for free on the website Freepik.
+- *Images*: The images used in the project are copyright-free and are provided for free on the website Pexels.